microsoft/powercat-business-approvals-kit/Workshop/src/install/README.md

 # Overview

 This application is designed to add specific functionality that is not currently available to automate via command line or REST interfaces.
-The interfaces could be the Power Platform Command Line interface or via Power Plaftorm API or Dataverse REST interfaces.
+The interfaces could be the Power Platform Command Line interface or via Power Platform API or Dataverse REST interfaces.

-> **IMPORTANT**
+> [!IMPORTANT]
 >
 > 1. The functionality in the application may become unnecessary as administration features of the Power Platform API and REST services grow.
 >